aaravgoel2209/aaravgoel2209/README.md

 ##

-I'm a **14 year old student** passionate about **Machine Learning, Artificial Intelligence, and Robotics**.
-Always learning, building, and open to collaborating on interesting projects, feel free to reach out!
+I'm a **14 year old student** developer specializing in **Machine Learning and Software Development**.
+Always open to collaborate and learn, feel free to hit me up!

 ## Tech Stack